 It’s great for skin, hair, and bone health, eyesight, muscles and cancer prevention.

-Frozen spinach is frozen quickly after harvesting, locking in nutrients and allowing it to keep for months.
+Spinach is frozen quickly after harvesting, locking in nutrients, and allowing it to keep for months.
 It’s inexpensive and it cut down on the amount of time and effort without compromising on taste and nutrients.

 I usually keep fresh spinach for salad or wilted spinach, but I go for frozen spinach when it comes to recipes that call for volume.

-Lemon: squeezing over some lemon juice will enhance the absorption of iron and will add a refreshing and delightful touch to this simple and humble soup.
-Please, don’t skip the lemon!
+Squeezing over some fresh lemon juice will enhance the absorption of iron and will add a refreshing and delightful touch to this simple and humble soup.

 If you make this recipe, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!